-- Identify the speaking area.
+- 1) Identify the speaking area.
 Instruct contestants to stay within this area while speaking.
 Give contestants the option to walk around the speaking area to become familiar with the space. - 2) Identify the staging area.
-Inform contestants that they will be asked to proceed to this area before their speech and stand for a minute of silence prior to their introduction. - 3) Contestants in the Table Topics and Evaluation contests will need to leave the contest room until it is their turn to speak. - 4) [For Table Topics Contest] The first contestant will go to the staging area when the speaking order is announced during the contest.
+Inform contestants that they will be asked to proceed to this area before their speech and stand for a minute of silence prior to their introduction. - 3) Contestants in the Table Topics and Evaluation contests will need to leave the contest room until it is their turn to speak. - 4) Inform the contestants that they will sit in the front row during the contest. - 5) [For Table Topics Contest] The first contestant will go to the staging area when the speaking order is announced during the contest.
 All other contestants will be escorted out of the room and will leave their phones with the Sergeant-At-Arms.
 Each subsequent contestant will be escorted back to the contest room and proceed to the staging area before it is their turn to speak.